AToska21/Homebrew-Guide/gettingstarted/checkingrcm.rst

 .. error::

-    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is likely patched.  **You should try a few more times to be certain, and consider trying another USB cable.**
+    If the application says the payload launch was successful, but nothing appears on your screen, unfortunately your Nintendo Switch is likely patched.  **You should try a few more times to be certain, and consider trying another USB cable or port.**
+    Fusee-Launcher only works with certain host controllers, blue USB 3 ports integrated into the motherboard tend to be most reliable.
+Failing     to make sure of this can cause payloads to fail.
     If your Switch is patched and running firmware 4.1.0, you can still access CFW.
     If your Switch is patched and running a higher firmware version, unfortunately your Switch cannot be hacked right now.